Polignac (card game): Score

 Any player may bid capot before the opening lead is made.
 This is an undertaking to win every trick.
 If succeeded, each opponent loses 5 points; if not the bidder loses 5.

 Eventually, the position of the Ace, common to old French card games, may be changed.
 If players prefer to make Ace high, penalties should attach to Queens instead of the Jacks.
-The players may decide to try and take all the tricks in a hand.
+The players may decide to try to take all the tricks in a hand.
 This is known as general and the player must announce his intention before he leads to the first trick.
 If he succeeds, all the other players score 5 penalty points.
 If he fails, the Jacks score 5 penalty points in the usual way against the players who take them.

 Related games

 The following are variants or similar games played in other countries.

 Bassadewitz

 Bassadewitz, also called Passadewitz, Bassarowitz or Passarowitz, is a 4-player game first recorded in the early nineteenth century and still played as a family game in parts of German-speaking Europe.
 It is a member of the trick avoidance group of playing cards.